notofonts/noto-docs/README.md

 # Noto fonts documentation

-This repository contains unofficial documentation about the Noto fonts project.
+This repository contains official documentation about the Noto fonts project.

 Noto is a collection of high-quality free fonts for writing in all modern and ancient languages.
 With multiple weights and widths in sans, serif, mono, and other styles, Noto fonts are perfect for harmonious, typographically correct communication in more than 1,000 languages and over 150 writing systems.

-Noto is developed and maintained by the Google Fonts team.
+Noto is directed by the Google Fonts team, and developed by 100s of contributors from around the world.

 ## [Website](./src/website)